 Hummus, Greens, & Avo Bowl

-Why We Love It: I’m home for the holidays and really missing my Sweetgreen lunches, so this healthy recipe bowl of hummus and greens is curbing my cravings.
+Why We Love It: I’m home for the holidays and really missing my Sweetgreen lunches, so this healthy bowl of hummus and greens is curbing my cravings.
 Feel free to make it your own with whatever veggies you have in your fridge and enjoy!

 Cauliflower Soup With Crispy Sage Garnish